 Over the course of eight months, the roundtable composed specific recommendations and rationales based on suggestions from the four subcommittees.
 Each of the four subcommittees offered specific principles, recommendations, and rationale to minimize the amount of new impervious cover throughout the county and to reduce NPS pollution.
-The final consensus document was presented to and approved by the Carroll County Board of Commissioners on July 24, 2008.
-Prior to the presentation to the Commissioners, numerous boards and groups also presented findings.
-The specific recommendations of each subcommittee can be found in the consensus document for the Carroll County Builders for the Bay Site Planning Roundtable.
+The final consensus document was presented to and approved by the Carroll County Board of each subcommittee can be found in the consensus document for the Carroll County Builders for the Bay Site Planning Roundtable.